TITLE 77: PUBLIC HEALTH

 1) All hospitals licensed as general hospitals by the Department shall provide for the admission, medical care, transfer or discharge of obstetric and neonatal patients.

-2) No hospital shall fail to provide such care without the written consent of the Director or the Director's designee.
+2) No hospital shall fail to provide obstetric or neonatal care without the written consent of the Director or the Director's designee.

 3) Each hospital providing perinatal services shall comply with the perinatal care standards in the Regionalized Perinatal Health Care Code.